 The Razer BlackShark V2 Pro 2023 are good for phone calls.
 They have a boom mic which delivers a very good overall performance.
 As a result, your voice sounds clear and easy to understand, even if you're taking a call from a noisy environment like a shared space.
 That said, the headphones struggle to block out background noise like car engines from an open window, so it could be hard to hear your call well if you're standing on a busy street.

 The Razer BlackShark V2 Pro 2023 come in 'Black' and 'White'.
 We tested the 'Black' variant; you can see our model's label here.
-We expect both models to perform similarly.
+Additionally, Razer released later versions of these headphones for either PlayStation or Xbox after our tested variant.
+We don't expect their acoustic performance to differ much, but we haven't tested them—the variants exchange Synapse support for console functionality, though.
 Please let us know in the forums if you encounter another variant of these headphones.

 The Razer BlackShark V2 Pro 2023 are the next generation of the Razer BlackShark V2 Pro Wireless 2020.
 There have been a few notable upgrades from their predecessor: extended battery life, improved microphone performance, and Bluetooth support.
 However, like the Logitech G PRO X 2 LIGHTSPEED Wireless, they don't support analog support and only come in one variant, so you can't use them on Xbox.